NCEAS/eml/docs/eml-semantic-annotation-primer.md

     <annotation>
 </otherEntity>
 ```
-Note in this case that the *subject* is not in the form of a (potentially) dereferenceable HTTP URI.
+Note in this case that the *subject* is again not in the form of a (potentially) dereferenceable HTTP URI.
 It does unambiguously "point to" the correct data object identified by the URN, but this is interpretable within some specific framework (e.g. here it would be a DataONE URN).
 We do know, however, through the semantic annotation, that the subject data resource *is about* "Mammalia".
 Ideally, however, the subject, either internally or as a framework service, can be represented with a fully dereferenceable HTTP URI, e.g. in this case:
 https://cn.dataone.org/cn/v2/resolve/urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b

 While the above URI will dereference to the correct dataset on DataONE, it will automatically start downloading the data.